rdk/p2rank/misc/tutorials/feature-setup.md

 ```
 ./prank ploop -t train.ds -e eval.ds -loop 10 -feature_filters '((-chem.*),(-chem.atoms,-chem.ploar),(protrusion.*,bfactor.*))'
 ```
-This command will run train-eval experiments for 3 dfferent feature setups by applying a different list of feature filters.
+This command will run train-eval experiments for 3 different feature setups by applying a different list of feature filters.
 For each feature setup, it will run 10 train-eval cycles (using different random seed) and calculate average results.